These Grilled Mahi Mahi and Vegetables in Foil Packets are a win-win for summer! Perfect for a quick and easy grilled dinner and so healthy!

 - juice of one lemon

-- 4 slices fresh lemon
+- 4 slices fresh lemon, for garnish

-- 1 Tbsp. fresh chives finely chopped
+- 1 Tbsp. fresh chives, finely chopped for garnish

 - Preheat grill to medium heat.
 Cut four 18x12 inch sheets of heavy-duty foil.
 Spray with non-stick cooking spray.